swan3401/blog/content/blogs/event-invitation/index.md

 Bonus: All sessions recorded and available afterward<br>

 ## Get Involved
-This event provides a chance to see AI in healthcare from experts perspectives.
+This event provides a chance to see AI in healthcare from the perspectives of experts in the field.
 You'll see how AI models are being implemented to educate future healthcare professionals and save lives.
 ### [Register Now](https://form.jotform.com/251888758965079)

 <br>